[5 Reasons Why You Don’t Reach Your Goals – Part 1]

-Then all the planned goals fly out the window and you’re back in the same old rut you were stuck in last year.
+Then all the planned goals fly out the window and you’re back in the same old rut you were stuck in last year and last quarter.

 If this sounds familiar, you’re not alone.
 Studies in both Australia and the US have found that on average close to 60% of people have given up on the goals they set 6 months earlier.